Holy Thursday Mass of the Lord’s Supper

 On Good Friday, the day of Christ’s death on the cross, we commemorate with the solemn Passion service, which includes our clergy presenting themselves prostrate at the Altar, a Liturgy of the Word, Veneration of the Cross, and Communion service.
 Today the whole Church mourns the death of our Savior.
 This is traditionally a day of sadness, spent in fasting and prayer.

-Easter Vigil in the Holy Night
+Easter Vigil in the Holy Night, Saturday, April 8, 8:30 PM in the Church

 The Easter Vigil is our time to begin the celebration of Christ’s Resurrection!